Project Home Page

 Kilcoyne/Coyne Surname Project

-The Coyne surname originates from the O'Cadhain clan, a minor sept in County Mayo, Ireland.
-Whether Coyne descends from Kilcoyne or vice versa, the Kilcoyne/Coyne Surname DNA Project was created in an attempt to discover how the various Kilcoyne/Coyne families around the world are related.
+The Coyne surname may originate from the O'Cadhain clan, a minor sept in County Mayo, Ireland; from the Kilcoyne surname; or from other sources.
+The Kilcoyne/Coyne Surname DNA Project was created in an attempt to discover if and how the various Kilcoyne/Coyne families around the world are related.
 With the use of a simple inexpensive DNA test, we can compare each Kilcoyne/Coyne line or individual and determine if they share a common ancestor.